 3. Think About the Cuisine You Want To Offer

 What have you decided to offer to your customers?
-Will it be southern classic cooking with a modern twist, a traditional sushi, or a low-key Mexican comfort food?
+Will it be classic southern cooking with a modern twist, traditional sushi, or low-key Mexican comfort food?
 Whatever it might be, you must understand that all will not work together in the same restaurant.
-Choose what you want to go with, and keep it really simple.
+Choose what you want to go with, and keep it simple.
 While selecting your cuisine, remember the insights you had garnered from the market research.
-Think about a concept so simple that people are able to describe your restaurant in one sentence.
+Think about a concept so simple that people can describe your restaurant in one sentence.
 This will help in creating a USP of your restaurant and also aid marketing via word of mouth.

 4. How Will You Price Your Dishes?

-This is a very important deciding factor in choosing the right restaurant concept for your restaurant.
-If you want to charge fine dine price in a casual dining restaurant will probably not be a very sane idea.
-On the other hand, you may not be able to support the prices for fine dine ingredients if you want to keep entrees under $10.
+This is a significant deciding factor in choosing the right restaurant concept for your restaurant.
+If you want to charge fine dine price in a casual dining restaurant will probably not be a very reasonable idea.
+On the other hand, you may not be able to support the costs for gourmet ingredients if you want to keep entrees under INR 200.

 5. Consider Your Targeted Clientele